 - Section 1: Licensing and Registration of E-Commerce food business operator

-- Section 2: Documents to be enclosed for new application for license to State/Central Licensing Authority for restaurant
+- Section 2: Documents to be enclosed for a new application for a license to State/Central Licensing Authority for restaurant

-- Section 3: Conditions of license for restaurant
+- Section 3: Conditions of license for a restaurant

 - Section 6: Part V of Schedule 4 relating to good hygienic and manufacturing